 A ketogenic diet and its variations, including a modified Atkins diet, are often used to treat children with LGS who have not responded well to AEDs.
 In one study, the high-fat, low-carb diet — in combination with at least one epilepsy medication — helped more than 50 percent of children with epilepsy reduce seizures by half.
 As many as 15 percent of children became seizure-free on the ketogenic diet.

 The low glycemic index treatment (LGIT) is a less-restrictive alternative for people with drug-resistant LGS.
 Lower in fat than the ketogenic diet, LGIT includes carbohydrates that are low-glycemic (a measurement of how much a food raises your blood sugar level after eating).
 Seizures were reduced in a majority of people on a LGIT.
 Some became seizure-free, and others were able to reduce use of anticonvulsant medications.

 Before starting any new diet, be sure to consult your doctor about whether or not it is right for you, as other medical problems may need to be taken into account.

 VNS is an effective treatment for people with LGS who do not respond to medication.
-A device surgically implanted in the chest sends mild electrical signals to the brain, via the vagus nerve, to treat focal or partial seizures.
+A device surgically implanted in the chest sends mild electrical signals to the brain, via the vagus nerve, to treat focal or generalized seizures.
 A VNS study of 50 people with LGS found a 42 percent to 58 percent reduction in seizures within six months.
 The study concluded that VNS is well tolerated, safe, and may improve quality of life.